piRGoif/itop-gravatar/README.md

 ## Description
 This extension adds [Gravatar](http://www.gravatar.com/) support for [iTop](https://www.combodo.com/itop) : when installed, it changes the
-Person.picture attribute HTML rendering to use a Gravatar call using the Person.email value as email.
+Person.picture attribute HTML rendering.
+If no picture are already loaded, then a Gravatar call using the Person.email value as email is done.

-This means that for every Person object with no picture defined, the image will be get from Gravatar service.
+This means that for every Person object with no picture defined, the image will be loaded from Gravatar service.
 This will change rendering in both lists and form details.